barumau/pandunia/engli/103_logotipe.md

 2. Prepositions : words that relate things and actions into circumstances
 3. Conjunctions : words that join phrases together

-Content words can be classified futher into the following word classes:
+Structure words can be classified futher into the following word classes:

 1. Nouns : words for things, ideas, places and people.
 2. Adjectives : words for qualities of nouns, such as good, bad, and big.